dnsmichi/dnsmichi/README.md

 ## 💡 Let's learn together

-- https://opsindev.news - Newsletter: From Dev to Ops to DevOps, day-2-ops and challenges in cloud-native Observability eBPF Chaos - learn together with dnsmichi
+- https://opsindev.news - Newsletter: From Dev to Ops to DevSecOps, AI and day-2-ops Observability with eBPF - learn together with dnsmichi
     - Learning eBPF and AI series
 - [#EveryoneCanContribute cafe meetup](https://www.meetup.com/everyonecancontribute-cafe/): Technology is moving fast in cloud-native and DevOps.
 Join our group to discuss the latest technology, share what you have learned, and make new friends.
 - https://o11y.love - Observability learning platform: Learn Observability - tools, resources, newsletters, workshops, and much more.
 Everyone can contribute!